gojek/ziggurat/README.md

     be used when `:hosts` specifies a DNS address. `:ip-list` should be used when comma separated IPs are provided.
 - `:publish-retry` defines the config for recoverable and non-recoverable exceptions.
   - Recoverable exceptions
-    - `:sleep` - defines the time period after which a retry should happen
+    - `:back-off-ms` - defines the time period after which a retry should happen
   - Non-recoverable exceptions
     - `:enabled` - defines whether retries should happen
-    - `:sleep` - defines the time period after which a retry should happen
+    - `:back-off-ms` - defines the time period after which a retry should happen
     - `:count` - defines the number of retries
 - By default, your queues and exchanges are replicated across (n+1)/2 nodes in the cluster